In a rush? Here’s the quick run-down.

 The good news is, making a difference is probably easier than you think.

 With an issue like this, change won’t come overnight.
 But there are some simple things you can do today, tomorrow or next week to get the ball rolling.

-To get started, look no further than Jeremy’s own guide to recruiting men into early years education.
-You’ll find a couple highlights down below, and you can download the whole guide right here, as presented by MITEY and the Fatherhood Institute.
+To get started, look no further than Jeremy’s own guide to improve recruitment of men into early years education.
+You’ll find a couple of highlights down below, and you can download the whole guide right here, as presented by MITEY and the Fatherhood Institute.